brianpos/sdc-by-example/1.Basics/terminology.md

 # Basic anatomy of a Questionnaire

-## Using Terminology in a Questionnaire Item
+## Using Terminology in a Questionnaire Item - Coding

 All aspects of this questionnaire can be found in the sample:
 [coding-sampler](https://sqlonfhir-r4.azurewebsites.net/fhir/Questionnaire/coding-sampler)